mvandewouw/blog_tf1/yubikey.md

 [Here](https://www.dongleauth.info/) is a website which lists all sites using OTP/U2F

-I am using it to store my GPG keys and sign my commits and use the hardened ssh-agent.
+I use it to store my GPG keys and sign my commits and use the hardened ssh-agent.
 (What's really cool is that [openssh 8.2](https://www.openssh.com/txt/release-8.2) is released and supports the Yubikey tokens out of the box).

 Questions may arise.
 For example: why not an authenticator app, or sms based 2FA?
 Simply because it is less secure.
 It might be good for services online that are of lesser importance, but when it is about mail take no consessions.
 Be secure as you can get.
-Simply because the mail is the root of your identity online.
+Simply because mail is the root of your identity online.
 When this account is compromised password resets can be done for a lot of services you registered for.

 ## Checking the Yubikeys